Greens Cliff Rock Climbing

 To the left, past two slabs with no known routes but potential, is the area known as The West Wing, a large, tall shoulder of rock.
 The Wing's right side is The Alcove, a section of overhanging yellow rock tucked into the steep hillside, surrounded by tall hemlocks.
 The Alcove is a little raw, with some sections of rotten rock and in need of further cleaning and some anchor upgrades, but it also has some of the steepest lines, including the old aid line jam crack '357', recently freed at the mid 13 grade.

-Around to the right of the Main Wall are the Northeastern Crags, a collection of partially developed walls with an especially scenic overlook of the Sawyer Pond basin.
-Here you will find high quality, mostly one pitch cracks, from fingers to offwidth/chimney and the really fun technical 12a/b arete Bigfoot Was Here.
+Around to the right of the Main Wall are the Northeastern Crags, a collection of partially developed walls with an especially scenic overlook of the Sawyer Pond basin and the shortest approach.
+Here you will find high quality, mostly 1-3 pitch cracks, from fingers to offwidth/chimney and the really fun technical 12a/b arete Bigfoot Was Here.

 It is a little far to go hauling crashpads, but if you are into backwoods bouldering, there are quality boulders up to 30 ft tall scattered in the forest below the crags, especially below the Main Wall and the West Wing.

 Around to the left, more facing south south west is the large, good quality Meadow Brook Slab.
 It is on the same formation but fairly distant and has a different approach.
 Chuck Woodman and others have put up routes here up to 3 pitches. (we need more info)